bitExpert/just-run-phing/README.md

 Just Run Phing
 ================

-Inspired by Beau Simensen`s work on just-run-phpunit this project should allow PHP developers to just type naked `phing` wherever they are but actually executing `vendor/bin/phing` for projects that have Phing required via Composer and falling back to a globally installed version of Phing if not.
+Inspired by Beau Simensens work on just-run-phpunit this project should allow PHP developers to just type naked `phing` wherever they are but actually executing `vendor/bin/phing` for projects that have Phing required via Composer and falling back to a globally installed version of Phing if not.
 Kudos to Beau